Landscape Architecture and Regional and Community PlanningDan Donelin, Head

 C. A. Keithley, Associate Head/Graduate Director, Regional and Community Planning

-Professors Barnes, Brooks, Day, Donelin, Forsyth, Keithley, Keller, Law, Marshall, Page, Weisenburger, and Winslow; Associate Professors Chelz, Clement, Ewanow, Keane, Rolley, and Wigfall; Assistant Professors Bernard and Lawhon; Adjunct Professors McGraw, Seamon, D. Watts and Wilhm; Emeriti Professors Deines, Ealy, and Foerster.
+Professors Barnes, Brooks, Day, Donelin, Forsyth, Keithley, Keller, Law, Page, Rolley, Weisenburger, and Winslow; Associate Professors Chelz, Clement, Ewanow, Keane, Lawhon, and Wigfall; Assistant Professors Bernard, Klein, and Smith; Adjunct Professors Crocker, Hedeen, and Wilhm; Emeriti Professors Deines, Ealy, and Foerster.

 The bachelor of landscape architecture degree is accredited by the Landscape Architectural Accreditation Board of the American Society of Landscape Architects.

 The bachelor of landscape architecture program consists of a four-year course of study following the one-year environmental design studies program.
 All required courses taught in the landscape architecture program that are counted toward the degree must be passed with a grade of C or better.